Dynamics of a collection of active particles on a two-dimensional periodic undulated surface

 If the system is in thermal equilibrium then $D$ can be fixed by the temperature of the medium.
 But no such constraint is imposed in active system and $D$ can be chosen as an independent parameter.
-In our present study, we fix $D = 0.045$.
-The control parameters in our model are activity $v_0$, radius of the particle $\sigma$, the wavelength $l$ and the depth of the periodic undulation $h$.
-We fix the radius of particle to $0.1$, define a dimensionless surface undulation (SU) $\bar{h} =\frac{h}{l}$.
-The strength of interaction is fixed to $k=1.0$.
-The characteristics of the system are studied for two independent parameters $v_0$ and $\bar{h}$, and both are varied from $0$ to $1.0$.
-We study the dynamics and the steady state of the particles moving on the surface, numerically integrating the two update Eqs. \ref{eqr} and \ref{eqv} using velocity Verlet algorithm \cite{velocityverlet, velocityverlet1} for the particle position and velocity.
-The small time step $dt = 0.005$.
+In our present study, we fix $D = 0.045$ to keep the nosie term small.
+The control parameters in our model are dimensionless activity $\bar{v_0}$ and dimensionless surface interaction $\bar{h}$.
+The inetraction among the particle is fixed $k=1.0$.
+The characteristics of the system are studied for two independent parameters $\bar{v_0}$ and $\bar{h}$, both changes from $0$ to $10$ and $0$ to $1$ respectively.
+We also compared the results for the two extreme limits of $k$, non-interacting $(k=0)$ and strongly interacting $(k=100)$, when the dimensionaless $\bar{h}$ becomes $>>1$ and $<<1$ respectively.
+We also studied the large friction $\gamma=100$ limit, when model can be mapped to overdamped motion of active Brownian particles.\\ We study the dynamics and the steady state of the particles moving on the surface, numerically integrating the two update Eqs. \ref{eqr} and \ref{eqv} using velocity Verlet algorithm \cite{velocityverlet, velocityverlet1} for the particle position and velocity.
+The numerical integration is performed by choosing the time step $dt = 0.005$.
 We start with random initial positions and velocity directions of all the particles.
 Once the update of above two equations is done for all $N$ particles, it is counted as one simulation step.
 We perform the simulation for total simulation time up to $5 \times 10^6$.
 All the physical quantities are calculated after waiting for the steady state time upto $10^5$ and averaged over $20-50$ independent realisations.
-Simulation is performed for $N=11000$ active particles, hence packing fraction of particle density on the flat surface is $\frac{N \pi \sigma^{2}}{L^{2}}=0.31$ (for $L=32)$.
+Simulation is performed for $N=11000$ active particles, hence packing fraction of particle density on the flat surface is $\frac{N \pi a_1^{2}}{L^{2}}=0.31$.